boyu-zhang-25/DropConnect_DPP/README.md

 jupyter==1.0.0
 scikit-learn==0.20.2
 ```
 It is suggested to create a python virtual env with the above dependencies.
-It should be very easy.

-## Possible Error
+## Possible Env.
+Error
 For MNIST, please make sure you use the data from http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz.
 It should be automatically downloaded by our MNIST code via torchvision.

 We have observed issues in https://github.com/pytorch/vision/issues/1712, where the new Pillow (7.0.0) package having a conflict with torchvision.